 at any time that the PIN is reset throughout the life of the case.

-For more information about setting and resetting a PIN in RHW, see the ReHabWorks User's Guide, Chapter 8: PINs
+For more information about setting and resetting a PIN in RHW, see the ReHabWorks User's Guide, Chapter 8: PINs and PIN Procedures for Applications, Individualized Trial Work Plans, Individualized Trial Work Plan Amendments, IPEs and IPE Amendments.

 The customer enters a PIN as a signature of authorization on the application and on all other electronic RHW documents that require a signature of authorization (for example, the IPE and any IPE amendment).